Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 ![3](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/07663d5d-b3d7-4f77-8d55-d495c6d82b05)

 Given the positively skewed distribution of data in the "Limit," "Balance," and "Age" columns, we can replace the missing values with the median values.
-For the "Marital" and "Age" columns, we can replace the missing values with the mode.
+For the "Marital" and "Education" columns, we can replace the missing values with the mode.
 Additionally, upon inspecting the Age distribution, we notice an anomalous age value present between -1 and 0, as well as in the range of 200.
 To address this anomaly, we will remove such values from the Age column.

 As for the overall data distribution plot